 Why Do Electric Cars Usually Have Higher Horsepower And Torque?

 Another good bit of knowledge to have is that electric cars have higher horsepower and greater torque than conventional cars, both of these characteristics contribute to the ability of electric cars to accelerate faster.
-Horsepower is basically the measure of all of the power an engine creates while torque is the measure of force used when turning an object in a circular motion.
+Horsepower is the measure of the rotational power an engine creates, while torque is the measure of force used when turning an object in a circular motion.

-In regular gas-powered cars, a large percentage of power produced by the engine is lost through heat and friction as it makes its way through the transmission and driveshaft (as was mentioned earlier in this article).
-Electric engines are able to take the energy directly from the batteries and convert that in a way that allows the wheels to spin.
+In regular gas-powered cars, a large percentage of power produced by the engine is lost through heat and friction as it makes its way through the drivetrain or exhaust pipes (as was mentioned earlier in this article).
+Electric engines are able to take the energy directly from the batteries and convert that in a way that allows the wheels to spin, with very little heat or friction loss.

-In conventional gas fuel engines, only about 30 percent of the energy produced by the engine is able to be used to start the car moving forward according to https://vehq.com/.
+In conventional gas fuel engines, only about 30 percent of the energy produced by the engine is able to be used to start the car moving forward.
 In contrast, electric cars are able to use nearly 90 percent of the energy produced to get the car moving.
-This big gap in engine efficiency is a big reason why electric cars can accelerate so much more quickly than combustion engine cars.
+This big gap in motor efficiency is a big reason why electric cars can accelerate so much more quickly than internal combustion cars.

 How Do Electric Cars Keep Such Good Grip When Accelerating Quickly?

 With all of this added torque, how do electric cars not just spin out?
-Well two main reasons in fact, firstly, generally electric cars come with wider tires.
-For example, most Tesla cars come with a 21” tire instead of a standard 19” tire.
-This allows Tesla to have more rubber on the ground which leads to better traction and grip.
+Well two main reasons in fact.
+Firstly, electric cars come with wider tires.
+For example, a Tesla model S rear tire is 11.2″ wide, and a Toyota Camry rear tire is 8.5″ wide.
+This allows Tesla to have a significant amount of more rubber on the ground which leads to better traction and grip.

 Secondly, electric cars also have more advanced traction control systems than conventional vehicles.
-The torque given out by electric motors is more constant and therefore the computer can better calculate how much torque each wheel is receiving at any given instant and therefore helps avoid spin-outs.
+The torque given out by electric motors is both instantaneous and more constant, and therefore the computer can better calculate how much torque each wheel is receiving at any given instant and help avoid tire spin.

 We also have to remember that electric cars don’t have gearboxes and don’t have to shift.
-You have probably experienced when a combustion-engined car shifts there is usually a slight jolt, or a big one if it wasn’t a good shift, and this jolt can have an effect on traction.
-With electric cars, there is never this jolt so the tires are able to have a constant, uninterrupted grip on the ground.
+We have all experienced when a traditional car shifts there is usually a slight jolt, or a big one if it wasn’t a good shift, and this jolt can have an effect on traction, as well as 0-60 time.
+With electric cars, there is never this jolt so the tires are able to have a constant, uninterrupted grip on the ground, and shift times are now gone.

 Electric cars and the new technology in them allow for quick and efficient acceleration and driving.
-This technology will continue to develop and in the future, we may see electric vehicles become quicker and quicker.
+This technology will continue to develop and in the future, we’ll see some blistering fast EV’s.